CODE-Y02/pro-E-commerce-service/README.md

   - BACKEND: Restructured bunch of stuff, added seed data as well as robust write methods for products, cart & categories
   - IMS : Some stuff already pushed, I will change it soon.....

-I am thnking on REDIS AS ITS NOT OPERNSOURCE ANYMORE 😞
+I am thnking on REDIS AS ITS NOT OPEN SOURCE ANYMORE 😞